YeshwantBhat/GettingCleaningData/CodeBook.md

 From the above set of time, frequency, acceleration,angular,jerk, magnitude signals a 561 vector measurements was computed.
 These 561 measurements were the different calculations done on the above set.
 The calculations were mean, std and so on ...

-So for instance tBodyAcc-mean()-X denotes the mean value for the Body acceleration in X-Axis for a particular subject and a particular activity.
+So for instance tBodyAcc-mean()-X denotes the mean value for the Body acceleration in X-Axis for a particular subject and a particular activity, i.e. subject 1 and for a WALKING Activity.

+From these set of 561 measurements only those measurements were taken for which either mean or std (standard deviation) are available.

+For instance tBodyAcc-mean()-X was retained.However  tBodyAcc-mad()-X was excluded.

+This resulted in the set of 66 measurements

+Finally the average of the measurements for a particular subject, activity combination was computed.

+For instance tBodyAcc-mean()-X - There are let us say 7 values for subject 1 and activity WALKING.

+These 7 values are averaged out to get the mean value for the combination of subject 1 and activity WALKING.

+This was repeated for all such measurements (66 in total) for all combinations of subject, activity.

 The measurements are normalized in the range [-1,1].